Felsir/MonogameTetrisTutorial/Docs/2-3-MovingPieces.md

     }
 ```
 Notice that `IsPressed` is replaced by `IsDown`!
 The whole locking logic is replaced because it is handled by the autodrop.

+If you run the game, you should be able to stack pieces!
+You will run into an `Exception` when "topping out" because we haven't implemented the game over state yet.

+In the next tutorial line checking and game states will be added!